AndreaIannoli/TOONIFY/README.md

 ## Roadmap / Ideas 💭

 - Expand the decoder to support more formats (CSV, YAML, etc.)
-- Add a token saving estimation mechanism
+- Add additional token saving estimation mechanisms (custom tokenizers, streaming mode)

 Contributions are welcome—feel free to open issues or PRs with improvements!